Lightning-Universe/lightning-transformers/docs/source/tasks/nlp/question_answering.rst

 Question Answering
 ------------------
-Fine-tune Transformers using the Question Answering Task.
-Currently supports the `SQuAD <https://huggingface.co/datasets/squad>`_ dataset and custom input text files.

 The Question Answering task requires the model to determine the start and end of a span within the given context, that answers a given question.
 This allows the model to pre-condition on contextual information to determine an answer.
+Currently supports the `SQuAD <https://huggingface.co/datasets/squad>`_ dataset or custom input text files.

 .. code-block:: none